 February is Heart Month, a great time to learn more about your heart and how to keep it healthy.
-We also celebrate Go Red for Women Day on Friday, February 7.
+We also celebrate Go Red for Women Day in February.
 It’s a day to wear red and raise awareness about cardiovascular disease in women.
 According to the Centers for Disease Control (CDC), heart disease can happen at any age; it’s not just something that happens to older adults.
 One in three women die of heart disease and stroke each year – more than breast cancer and all cancers combined.
 The CDC also says that half of all Americans are at risk for heart disease because of high blood pressure, high cholesterol or smoking.

 What it Means to GO RED

 G: Get your numbers.
 Ask your doctor to check your blood pressure and cholesterol.
 It’s one way to gauge your heart health.